Together they bring a wealth of expertise to offer you a comprehensive range of ecological services from our offices in The Cotswolds and South Wales.

 B.Sc.
 (Hons.), CEcol, MCIEEM

 Richard started his ecological career in 2000 after graduating from Cardiff University.
 Since then he has worked across the public, private and voluntary sectors.
 He was one of the first 75 ecologists in the United Kingdom to be recognised as a Chartered Ecologist and hold protected species licences, including the low impact class licence for bats.
+He is also a lecturer at the Royal Agricultural University (Cirencester).

 Richard heads up the Cotswold practice, based in Cirencester and oversees the practice as a whole.
 He has a wide range of ecological survey experience, and holds protected species licences for bats, dormouse and great crested newt.